LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 - Issue 51982: QueryModel useSavedSettings requires containerPath to be set
   - to prevent inadvertent cross-folder saved settings from being applied
   - applySavedSettings in withQueryModels for both the initModels case and the addModel case
+- Issue 52509: TemplateDownloadButton fix to pass openInTab = true
+- Issue 52147: Customize View modal fix to get out of column title edit mode to allow for column reorder

 ### version 6.31.8
 *Release*: 18 March 2025